jabbamodel/JABBA-Select/JABBASelect_Basic_Vignette.md

 The simulation example of Silver Kob is used to illustrate the basic steps of fitting a JABBA-Select model using the Prime file [`JABBA_SELECT_prime_KOBsim.R`](https://github.com/jabbamodel/JABBA-Select/blob/master/KOBsim_example/JABBA_SELECT_prime_KOBsim.R).

-The population dynamics of silver kob are those assumed in Winker et al. (2019).
-The availbe data are catch and catch-per-unit effort (CPUE) time series over a period of 40 years.
+The population dynamics of silver kob are those assumed in [Winker et al. (2020)](https://www.sciencedirect.com/science/article/pii/S0165783619302103).
+The available data are catch and catch-per-unit effort (CPUE) time series over a period of 40 years.
 A simple logistic selectivity function is assumed, which is described by the lengths where 50% and 95% of fish are retained as catch.
-Length-at-50%-selectivity increased after year 25 to simulate an increase in miminum size limit regulations.
+Length-at-50%-selectivity increased after year 25 to simulate an increase in minimum size limit regulations.
 Here, two CPUE indices are simulated, which are associated with different standard errors catchability q (different scale) to represent, for example, CPUE indices from two areas that are sampled with varying precision ([Winker et al. 2020)](https://www.sciencedirect.com/science/article/pii/S0165783619302103).

 ### Input files